scikit-hep/awkward/docs-src/what-is-awkward.md

   * [Dask](https://dask.org/) can perform delayed, distributed, and cache-efficient calculations on Awkward Arrays.
   * [Zarr](https://zarr.readthedocs.io/en/stable/) can store and deliver Awkward Arrays as a v3 extension.

-**FIXME:** not all of the above are implemented yet, but I didn't want to forget to write them.
+**FIXME:** not all of these are implemented yet, but I didn't want to forget to write them.
 See [GitHub Issues](https://github.com/scikit-hep/awkward-1.0/issues) for progress.

 Awkward Array "plays well" with the scientific Python ecosystem, enhancing it with one new capability: the ability to analyze JSON-like data with NumPy-like idioms.